Ratchet & Clank: Ranger Rumble

-Ranger Rumble is an upcoming mobile free-to-play multiplayer arena shooter game being developed by Oh BiBi.
+Ranger Rumble is an upcoming online free-to-play multiplayer arena third-person shooter mobile game being developed by Oh BiBi.
 The game was announced on November 12, 2025, and is slated for release on the iOS and Android platforms.
+Ahead of a global release, it was soft-launched in November 2025 in certain select regions of the world.

-Collections
+Compilation

 Ratchet & Clank Collection

-Ratchet & Clank Collection (known as The Ratchet & Clank Trilogy in Europe) is a video game that contains high-definition remastered ports of the PlayStation 2 games Ratchet & Clank, Going Commando, and Up Your Arsenal for the PlayStation 3 on a single Blu-ray Disc as a Classics HD title, published by Sony Computer Entertainment.
+Ratchet & Clank Collection (known as The Ratchet & Clank Trilogy in Europe) is a video game compilation that contains high-definition remastered ports of the PlayStation 2 games Ratchet & Clank, Going Commando, and Up Your Arsenal for the PS3 on a single Blu-ray Disc as a Classics HD title, published by Sony Computer Entertainment.
 The games were originally developed by Insomniac Games, who have assisted in the remastering alongside Idol Minds to provide support for high-definition monitors, higher frame rates, stereoscopic 3D, and additional features for the PlayStation Network.
 The HD collection was released on June 29, 2012, in Europe and on August 28, 2012, in North America.
 A PlayStation Vita version of the Collection was released in Europe on July 2, 2014, and it was released in North America on July 29, 2014.
 The Vita version was again ported by Insomniac Games, but this time with help from Mass Media.